melissafo/HudlLoginTest/README.md

 #Hudl Login Validation Test

-This contains automated tests for login validation of [Hudl](https://www.hudl.com/login) executed using Java and Selenium WebDriver.
+This contains automated tests for login validation of [Hudl](https://www.hudl.com) executed using Java, Selenium WebDriver, and Cucumber.
 ---
 ##Getting Started
 * Clone the repository
-* Edit `settings.config`
+* Edit `settings.config` to add valid Hudl account credentials
-* Run `LoginTests`
+* Run
+* Reports with screenshots for failures are available in `target\cucumber-reports`